puredatum/ChadContent/README.md

 ### Manage Responses
-You can save the last response into a database or you can send it to be editted with further prompts
+You can save the last response into a database or you can send it to be editted with further prompts.
 ![image](https://github.com/theaichad/ChadContent/assets/114192985/8c67186a-141d-4b1b-b8c8-3f69f4501c13)

 ## Edit Content
+At this section, you can edit the free text and add prompting through the supplied options, or the free prompt section.
 ![image](https://github.com/theaichad/ChadContent/assets/114192985/f184a9af-31ea-4bba-88ba-160fdd2ce219)

 ## Saved Content
+You can load saved content into the edit section.
 ![image](https://github.com/theaichad/ChadContent/assets/114192985/6e0ed8ad-3328-43ff-97e7-0d26eb665ad8)